Fall – late August – early September – mid to late December

 - USPS pre-paid envelope to receive your documents for travel

 - Health insurance (if you do not have a health plan that is accepted by AUP)

-- Travel to and from the airport (United States to Charles De Gaulle)
+- Travel to the airport

 - Public transportation (Métro or subway)